 Replacing Aluminum Electrical Wiring with Copper

-Guide to Upgrading Aluminum Wiring to Copper Wiring: Electrical Circuits, Lighting Circuits, AFCI Circuit, Living Room Circuit.
+Should I rewire my house with 20 amp circuits and 12 gauge copper wire?
+Guide to Upgrading Aluminum Wiring to Copper Wiring, Electrical Circuits, Lighting Circuits, AFCI Circuit, Living Room Circuit.

 This electrical question came from: Mark, a Homeowner from Tonawanda, New York.

 Additional Comments: Great website.
 Lots of help for the guy with limited electrical knowledge.

 Application: Upgrading Older Home Electrical Wiring.

 Skill Level: Intermediate to Advanced.
 This electrical wiring project is best performed by a Licensed Electrical Contractor.